 Finding the perfect workout routine can be hard if you're just starting out.
 There's advice for home workouts and advice for gym workouts but sometimes you don't know where you're better suited.
 To help you find your fitness space, I've put together a comprehensive guide on what to consider before committing to a home gym or a year-long membership.

 For beginners and well-worn fitness champs alike, knowing which location better suits them can be difficult.
 Sometimes I still struggle with whether to hit up my local gym or if I should pull up a hard-hitting video.
-It all depends on what you want and what you prefer.
+It all depends on what you prefer.

 For some, the gym is a place of judgement and fear.
 If you're uncomfortable with how you look then tight workout clothes in a crowded social environment isn't the most relaxing place to be.
 There's none of that at home.
 You can wear what you want and do what you need to do, including grunt or lie face-first on the ground after a hard workout.